Short-Term Residential Rentals: Complete Guide for First-Time Renters

 Who typically uses short-term rentals?

-Common users include travelers, remote workers, relocating families, students in temporary programs, and professionals on short assignments.
+Users include travelers, remote workers, students, relocating families, and professionals on temporary assignments.

 Conclusion